 Can a Model Have More Than One Modeling Agency?

-Thinking of signing with multiple modeling agencies, but not sure how to go about it?
-Here are a few commonly asked questions about taking on additional representation:
+Thinking of signing with multiple modeling agencies but not sure how to go about it?
+Here are a few commonly asked questions about taking on additional representation.

+Whether you can have multiple agencies representing you at one time depends on industry standards.
 It is not uncommon for commercial models based in larger markets such as New York and Los Angeles to have more than one commercial agency representing them.
 They may also have a personal manager.
 What's the difference?
-The agency will be responsible for booking auditions and jobs, and the manager will advise the model whether or not to accept certain bookings and manage the overall career path of the model.
+The agency will be responsible for booking auditions and jobs, and the manager will advise the model as to whether or not to accept certain bookings and manage the overall career path of the model.

 High fashion or editorial models almost never have more than one agency representing them in a particular market.
 However, it is desirable for editorial models to have an agency in each of the major markets such as New York, Paris, Milan, Tokyo, and London.

-Contrary to popular belief, agencies don’t pay for their models’ ongoing expenses!
+Contrary to popular belief, agencies don’t pay for their models’ ongoing expenses.

 Also, having multiple agents means having a busy schedule.
 It can be tricky to juggle all of those auditions, go-sees, and bookings with your everyday life (work, family, school), especially if you have to drive or fly.
 You will need to be on top of everything at all times to ensure your commitments do not interfere with each other.